bartbutenaers/node-red-contrib-ui-svg/README.md

 ```

 ### Panning via msg
-It is possible to pan absolute to a specified point:
+As explained above (in the [Pan and zoom](#pan-and-zoom) section), it is possible to pan absolute to a specified point:
 ```
 {
    "command": "pan_to_point",